wrf/taxonomy_database/README.md

 to preserve the information from Trinity components and allow better downstream identification of splice variants (perhaps from BLAST hits).
 This works for the vast majority of transcriptomes, which are assembled with Trinity, though it may be necessary to confirm for each sample.

 ## for all of NCBI SRA ##
-At the time of writing (May 2021) [NCBI SRA](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi) contains over 10M entries, accounting for [22 petabases](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra_stat.cgi) (quadruple increase from 6 petabases at the end of 2017).
+As of June 2022, [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) has over 16 million samples.
+Previously in May 2021 [NCBI Trace Archive](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi) contained over 10M entries, accounting for [22 petabases](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra_stat.cgi) (quadruple increase from 6 petabases at the end of 2017).

 Chordates (mostly human samples, or mouse) account for over 3.8 million of those, and "uncategorized" samples (probably environmental metagenomic samples) account for over 2.6 million.

 ![NCBI_SRA_Metadata_Full_20210104.w_kingdom.png](https://github.com/wrf/taxonomy_database/blob/master/images/NCBI_SRA_Metadata_Full_20210104.w_kingdom.png)